lukavr05/final-year-project/documents/main.typ

 == Introduction to Machine Learning

-Now we have a set of features extracted by our binary feature extraction tool, we can move onto creating a machine learning model that will be able to determine the authorship of a binary file based on this feature set.
+Now that we can extract some meaningful features from binary files, we can move onto creating a machine learning model that will be able to determine the authorship of a binary file based on this feature set.
 In machine learning, we deal with two main sets, $X$ being the feature set (a list of features), and $y$ being the label set (the set of authors).
 For each binary file in the dataset, we include the set of extracted features with the author label.
 Below is a visual representation of the what is included for each binary sample in the dataset:

 #table(
   columns: 13,